nschlaepfer/Sketchbook/readme.md

 - **A Space for Creativity:** The sketchbook is not just a collection of images or drawings.
 It includes thoughts, quotes, planning, brainstorming, and reflections that fuel design and innovation.
 - **Diverse Content:** From sketches and doodles to class notes, technical demonstration, and contemporary works, the sketchbook is an aesthetic melting pot.
 - **A Personal Journey:** The sketchbook embodies personal goals, time management strategies, project development, and individual explorations on issues that matter.
+I want to learn how to be more creative and showcase my progress through art work made in photoshop.
-- **Archival:** All the content can be converted into a PDF file for easy sharing and preservation.
+- **Archival:** All the content can be converted into a PDF file for easy sharing and preservation and posted to my github to host the files.

 ---